3 Ways To Manage Generational Diversity In The Workplace

-Managing generational diversity effectively allows companies to build a collaborative workforce that embraces a wide range of generations from Baby Boomers to Generation Z. But this needs to be a collective goal for your organization in order to be successful.
+Managing generational diversity in the workplace effectively allows companies to build a collaborative multigenerational workforce that embraces a wide range of generations from Baby Boomers celebrating decades of service anniversaries, to brand new hires in Generation Z. But this needs to be a collective goal for your organization in order to be successful.

-The same can be said for different generations in the workplace too.
-From the silent generation and baby boomers to Generation X and millennials, each generation has stereotypes for working styles and how they communicate with others.
-In fact, a recent Robert Half survey reported that over 2,200 CFOs across the U.S. said they see the greatest generational differences in employees’ communication skills, ability to change and technical abilities.
+The same can be said for different generational differences in the workplace, too.
+From the silent generation and baby boomers, to Generation X and millennials, each generation has stereotypes for working styles and how they communicate with others.
+In fact, a recent Robert Half survey reported that over 2,200 CFOs across the U.S. said they see the greatest generational diversity differences in employees’ communication skills, ability to change and technical abilities.

 Employees simply want to feel valued for what they can add to an organization as an individual.
 While each generation has different norms when it comes to doing business, we all have unique skill sets, personalities and work habits that we bring to the table and make us stand out.
 After all, that’s part of the reason we were chosen for a specific position.

 Don’t make employees conform to one way of thinking — embrace different working and learning styles.
-Unique perspectives and ideas are a benefit to a workplace.
+Unique perspectives and ideas embrace generational diversity in the workplace.
 If an employee has a unique way of doing things but still gets the job done, it should be respected — not changed.

 2. Set Up a Corporate Mentoring Program